24/7/365 Emergency Service | Proudly Serving Ontario Since 1990

 Increased noise, vibration, dust, and heat due to belt wear.

 In the past, sheaves were aligned using a straightedge or string, but this method can not accurately measure parallelism of the shafts.
 A more accurate method is the use of a laser sheave alignment tool.

 Call us today to properly precision align your pulleys today

-At Ampro Electric we offer on site balancing, we can come to you facility and balance your equipment that has increased vibration.
+At Ampro Electric we offer on site balancing, we can come to your facility and balance your equipment that has increased in vibration.
 Our trained professional staff will come on site and balance your equipment to the required ISO specs using GTI Predictive maintenance field balancing software.

 Unbalance is a leading cause of damage in rotating equipment.
 The stress overtime caused by imbalance leads to early failure and unnecessary downtime.
 Common causes of imbalance include: looseness, thermal changes, tooling changes, maintenance repairs, bent shafts, bowed shafts, and product build up (found commonly in blowers, compressors, and fans).
 Imbalance can also be an indicator of old equipment caused by corrosion or erosion of the bearings, rotors, or seals.